clojuredocs/guides/articles/language/core_overview.md

 ([pred coll])
 ```

-`filter` takes a function that accepts a single argument and a collection.
+`filter` takes a function that accepts a single argument and a
+collection.

-`filters` returns a lazy sequence of items that return `true` for the provided predicate.
-Contrast to `remove`
+`filters` returns a lazy sequence of items that return `true` for the
+provided predicate.
+Contrast to `remove`.

 ```clojure
 (filter even? (range 10))